LegacyCodeHQ/eureka/README.md

 The command will start a web server on port 7070.
 Go to `localhost:7070` in your browser to see the diagram.

+The diagram will be updated in real-time as you make changes to the source code and compile the project.

-For more options, run `twd --help`.
+For more options, run `twd watch --help`.

 ## Known issues